borin92/TP_DOCKER/README.md

 then you need to add this line :  DATABASE_URL="mysql://MYSQL_USER:MYSQL_PASSWORD@db:3306/MYSQL_DATABASE?serverVersion=5.7"

 this will be the connection string to MY_SQL.
 In the string you can see "MYSQL_USER/MYSQL_PASSWORD..."
 For this you need to fill up the .env.sample file at the root of the repo and make them match with the element in the connection string.
 If you on a local machine you can put what ever you want the important thing is that they need to match your connection string.
+Dont forget here we talk about the value for exemple in the .env file you have MYSQL_USER = foo you will put **foo** in the connection string as MYSQL_USER.

 # launch the container